rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

 {% include music-notation-only example="expansion-002" %}

-To be expanded with the default expansion
+The following expansion represents a sensible default:

 ```xml
 <expansion xml:id="default" plist="#Upbeat #A #A1 #A #A2 #B #A #A-Fine"/>
 ```

-To accommodate this complexity, Verovio automatically re-orders the section structure so that it looks like this:
+Verovio accommodates this complexity automatically by re-ordering the section structure so that it looks like this:

 {% include music-notation-only example="expansion-002-default" %}

 ### Hierarchical expansion structure

-The elements referred to in the `expansion@plist` may itself be expansion elements situated in descendent section elements.
+The elements referred to in the `expansion@plist` may themselves be expansion elements situated in descendent section elements.
 A complex but typical example is the Waltz structure of [An der schönen blauen Donau by Johann Strauss II](https://mei-friend.mdw.ac.at/?file=https://raw.githubusercontent.com/Signature-Sound-Vienna/Johann-Strauss-Sohn_Op314_Donauwalzer_Breitkopf/main/Donauwalzer-Breitkopf.mei&scale=33&breaks=line&select=Shorter_Version_Boskovsky&page=1&speed=true&notationOrientation=left&notationProportion=0.44){:target="\_blank"}.
-(To open the public-domain encoding, please click [here](https://mei-friend.mdw.ac.at/?file=https://raw.githubusercontent.com/Signature-Sound-Vienna/Johann-Strauss-Sohn_Op314_Donauwalzer_Breitkopf/main/Donauwalzer-Breitkopf.mei&scale=33&breaks=line&select=Shorter_Version_Boskovsky&page=1&speed=true&notationOrientation=left&notationProportion=0.44){:target="\_blank"}.)
+(To open a public-domain encoding in mei-friend, please click [here](https://mei-friend.mdw.ac.at/?file=https://raw.githubusercontent.com/Signature-Sound-Vienna/Johann-Strauss-Sohn_Op314_Donauwalzer_Breitkopf/main/Donauwalzer-Breitkopf.mei&scale=33&breaks=line&select=Shorter_Version_Boskovsky&page=1&speed=true&notationOrientation=left&notationProportion=0.44){:target="\_blank"}.)

 ![Donauwalzer-Sections](/images/advanced-topics/expansions/BlueDanube-section-structure.png){:.img-responsive .example-80}

-Each waltz contains itself a set of expansion elements, each defining a realisation performed in the history of the Vienna New Years' Concert series.
-The overall expansion element then refers to these waltz-level expansions.
+In turn, each waltz contains a set of expansion elements, each defining a repetition structure  performed within the history of the Vienna New Year's Concert series.
+The higher-level expansion element then refers to these waltz-level expansions.

 The beginning of the section structure of the first two waltzes including the respective expansion structure looks like this: